7 min read

-Be sure all checks are deposited daily to avoid potential for issues.
+Be sure all checks are deposited daily to avoid the potential for issues.

 The person who does the billing should not also be the person who deposits checks.
 Someone who does both can endorse a check to themselves and delete the original invoice.

 You can avoid this form of fraud by separating duties so the person who does the billing is not the same person who is making deposits.
 By outsourcing the bookkeeping and controller aspects of the business, you are more likely to deter fraudulent activity since there’s more than one pair of eyes watching your books.

 Billing Fraud - The most frequently occurring type of fraud in small businesses is billing fraud, which amounts to 27.1 percent of all cases.